-Education for Change is looking for dynamic and visionary teachers who will engage students, families, and other members of our learning community to ensure high student achievement.
-The teacher provides instructional leadership to students and actively participates in and contributes to a collaborative, results-oriented professional learning community.
-They engage community partners and families in serving the whole child and ensuring ALL children achieve at high levels prepared to succeed in any setting.
-They know how to successfully work in an urban elementary school with a high English Learner and low-income population.
+Education for Change is looking for dynamic and visionary substitute teachers who will engage students, parents, and other members of our learning community to ensure high student achievement.
+The substitute teacher performs all duties of a classroom teacher on a long-term assignment or day-to-day basis.
+Under the direction of a site leader, in the absence of the classroom teacher, s/he provides instruction, encourages student progress, and manage the learning environment.
+S/he demonstrates professional practices in teaching using the course of study and lesson plan provided by the regular classroom teacher.
+S/he will know how to successfully work in an urban elementary school with a high English Learner and low-income student population.

-- Develop and implement effective daily and long-term instructional plans and classroom activities aligned with student needs, California Common Core standards, and EFC and school instructions, goals, and objectives
+- Implement effective daily and long-term instructional plans and classroom activities aligned with student needs, California State Standards, and EFC guidelines and school instructions, goals, and objectives

-- Provide a classroom climate and learning experiences that further our students’ social, emotional, physical and academic development
+- Provide classroom climate and learning experiences that further our students’ social, emotional, physical, and academic development

 - Demonstrate respect and understanding of students and families from diverse backgrounds